What to consider when designing winter fashion:

 - Finally, when illustrating, remember my golden key: all surface textures for heavily textured fabrics (so wintery, indeed) are not only visible on the surface of the illustration, but so often reflected in the edges of the garment like in this fur.

 For summer and spring?
 Well, just reverse these guidelines!:0).
 Just kidding.
-We can discuss and explore all of this and more in my intensive online course !!,
+We can discuss and explore all of this and more in my intensive online courses and programs !!,

 Don’t forget to share with your frends, pin, tweet, or FB, with anyone who may find this information useful!